-- 1. Any attempt to require collective bargaining or 'meet and confer' requirements for public employers or employees; and - 2.
-Any attempt by the federal government-to stipulate grievance procedures for state and local employees or additional state government procedures, such as the police officers bill of rights.
+- 1. Any attempt to impose collective bargaining or 'meet and confer' requirements for public employers or employees; and - any attempt by the federal government to stipulate grievance procedures for state and local employees, such as the police officers bill of rights.